lucasmllr/exCLIP/README.md

 ## Installation

-To use our `exclip` package, simply install it with (The pip version is currently behind, will be updated soon):
+To use our `exclip` package, simply install it with:
 ```bash
 $ pip install exclip
 ```